Oncotype DX Frequently Asked Questions (FAQs)

 .
 In the case of women with DCIS breast cancer, it helps to predict whether the cancer will come back in the same breast – a key factor in deciding the treatment following surgery

 .
 The information provided by the Oncotype DX test result has been shown to improve the confidence of both doctors and women when selecting a treatment plan.

 Genetic tests look at an individual's inherited traits or genes and can be used to help predict your risk for getting a certain disease like cancer.
 Genomic tests look at groups of genes and how active they are.
 They can be used after you have contracted a disease like cancer to help you understand its specific characteristics and how to treat it.
 For example, the Oncotype DX test looks at a panel of your genes and their activity in breast tumor

 tissue to help tailor treatment to your individual cancer.

 The Oncotype DX test is the only genomic breast cancer test incorporated into all major international breast cancer treatment guidelines, which are developed by medical experts to help doctors provide the best possible care.
 Recommending organizations include the American Society of Clinical Oncology, (ASCO), the National Comprehensive Cancer Network (NCCN), the St. Gallen Consensus panel, the National Institute for Health Care Excellence (NICE), and the European Society for Medical Oncology (ESMO).

 The Oncotype DX test is not appropriate for women with metastatic (stage IV) breast cancer.
-The Oncotype DX test provides clinical experience information for use in women with certain types of non-invasive and early-stage invasive breast cancer.
+The Oncotype DX test provides clinical experience information for use in women with non-invasive and certain types of early-stage invasive breast cancer.

 It is essential that all newly diagnosed breast cancer patients, and the people who love them, understand the important distinctions between these tests so that they can get the information they need to make a well-informed, individualized treatment decision.